Dhermi – my first snorkeling experience

 The Gjipe beach located south of the Pirate’s cave is famous from its clean fine sand.
 Notoriously visited by tourists searching for some privacy, these days it is frequented by many vacationers.
 The beach still represents one of the most virgin beaches of Albanian Riviera.
 It can be reached by the sea as well by the land.

-Just shy of where the road finally stops to descend when travelling from Llogara Pass to Dhermi, there is a dirt road turn-off towards the sea.
-Follow the dirt road as far as your vehicle will allow and continue on foot to the beach.
+Just shy of where the road finally stops to descend when travelling from Llogara Pass to Dhermi, there is a dirt road turn-off towards the sea (since 2014 this road has been asphalt-upgraded).
+Follow the road straight down to the 1km long beach, which despite of being slowly taken over by commercial tourism in recent years, it still offers plenty of undeveloped empty space.

 It is thought the beach was the landing area for Ceasar and his troops during the Roman Civil War in the 1st century BC.
 Ceasar and his legions moved across the Llogara Pass to the north and fought Pompey’s troops which were stationing at the time near Oricum (today archeological park of Orikum).
 To this day there are visible remains of 2nd century BC settlement of Palaeste which can be found near Palase.